IBM/example-health-jee-openshift/README.md

                     password="${ENV_MYSQL_PWD}"/>
 ```

-12. Deploy the application to your cluster.
+11. Deploy the application to your cluster.
     ````
-    oc apply -f deploy-summit-api.yaml
+    oc apply -f kubernetes-openshift.yaml
     ````

-13. Create a route to expose the application to the internet.
+12. Create a route to expose the application to the internet.
     ````
-    oc expose svc summit-svc
+    oc expose svc summit-api
     ````

-14. Verify that the application is working.
+13. Verify that the application is working.
 First obtain the hostname assigned to the route.
     ````
-    oc get route summit-svc
+    oc get route summit-api

+	NAME         HOST/PORT                                                                                                          PATH      SERVICES     PORT      TERMINATION   WILDCARD summit-api   summit-api-summit-api.koyfman-rhos-july-5290c8c8e5797924dc1ad5d1b85b37c0-0001.us-east.containers.appdomain.cloud             summit-api   http                    None

     ````

     In a browser window, navigate to `<hostname>/openapi/ui/`.
 An OpenAPI specification of the endpoints and operations supported by the Java EE application appears.

-15. Generate synthentic patient health records and populate the MySQL database by running the `generate.sh` script in `generate/`.
+14. Generate synthentic patient health records and populate the MySQL database by running the `generate.sh` script in `generate/`.
 Refer to the script's [README](generate/README.md) for instructions on how to run the script.

 	> NOTE: In our testing, the script populates the MySQL database at about 125 patients per hour.